-CDN deliver content faster to the user, this reduces the load up time of individual files and assets, this is achieved by having multiple copies of data distributed to servers from various locations.
+CDN delivers content faster to the user, this reduces the load-up time of individual files and assets, this is achieved by having multiple copies of data distributed to servers from various locations.

 Here is a simple example:

-A CDN will copy the same files to multiple servers located in different locations like Asia, Europe, America and depending on the user’s location, it will serve the file, So if you live in Asia, the server located in Asia will serve you the file by detecting the location, while accepting the request made by you.
-This reduces the delay because the distance in the network is shorter and there are multiple servers to server content based on location, so now if a visitor from Europe downloads the same file it will retrieve the file from the server located in Europe and serve it to the user.
-This lets websites like Google, YouTube and many other websites serve content to a larger audience from various location with a shorter delay.
+A CDN will copy the same files to multiple servers located in different locations like Asia, Europe, and America, and depending on the user’s location, it will serve the file, So if you live in Asia, the server located in Asia will serve you the file by detecting the location, while accepting the request made by you.
+This reduces the delay because the distance in the network is shorter and there are multiple servers to serve content based on location, so now if a visitor from Europe downloads the same file it will retrieve the file from the server located in Europe and serve it to the user.
+This lets websites like Google, YouTube, and many others websites serve content to a larger audience from various locations with a shorter delay.